Search

 • Grade 5 alloy: Titanium with 6% aluminium, 4% vanadium, 0.25% iron and 0.2% oxygen.

-• Grade 23 alloy: is a higher purity version of Grade 5 titanium alloy.
+• Grade 23 alloy: is a high purity version of Grade 5 titanium alloy.

 The importance of Ti alloy for greater loading.

-Masa & Braunitzer reported that ‘titanium alloy is 60% stronger than Grade 4 Titanium making it more suitable for orthopaedic and dental implant applications’
+Masa & Braunitzer reported that ‘titanium alloy is 60% stronger than Grade 4 Titanium, making it suitable for orthopaedic and dental implant applications’

 Grade 23 (Ti 6AL-4V ELI)